 The physical examination may be completed by a physician, nurse practitioner, or physician's assistant of your choice.
 If the medical history is completed before the physical examination and shared with the provider, the healthcare provider will be better able to evaluate any condition that could affect individuals' overall health care needs.

 The Goucher College immunization requirement follows the guidelines set by the American College Health Association and the Centers for Disease Control.
 Since immunization requirements may vary from state to state; we recommend that your health care provider review our form carefully, assess your current status, and update immunizations as necessary to fulfill our requirements.

 The State of Maryland requires undergraduate students living in residence halls to receive meningitis vaccine or sign a waiver that the individual has received and reviewed the information and has chosen not to be vaccinated.

 All incoming students must complete and return these forms to Student Health Services at least two weeks before arriving on campus.
 Students who fail to return their forms, or who are not in compliance with our immunization requirement, will not be allowed to register or receive their room keys.

-The above forms are only completed the first year of admission to Goucher College.
+These forms are only completed the first year of admission to Goucher College.